NHL Betting In Michigan

 You have to create and confirm a bet slip to place a bet on the NHL via mobile app, but Michigan mobile sportsbooks practically do this for you.

-Finally, make sure everything on the bet slip is to your liking and tap the ‘Place Bet’ button to confirm.
+Finally, make sure everything on the bet slip is to your liking, and tap the ‘Place Bet’ button or its equivalent to confirm.

 Betting on hockey is easy.
-In fact. there just a few basic ways to bet on the NHL, including:
+In fact, these are just a few basic ways to bet on the NHL:

 Puck Lines: Pick a winner with the puck line factored into the final score.
 The moneyline odds you can book the bet at may vary, but the puck line is almost always 1.5 goals.
-If the Red Wings puck line is at -1.5, they’ll need to win by at least two goals for bets on them to win.
-Plus, if the Red Wings puck line is at +1.5, they’ll need to win or lose by just one goal for bets on them to pay off.
+If the Red Wings’ puck line is at -1.5, they’ll need to win by at least two goals for bets on them to win.
+Plus, if the Red Wings puck line is at +1.5, they’ll need to either win, or lose by just one goal, for bets on them to pay off.

-Props: Pick whether players or teams will achieve various statistical milestones in a game, like a specific player to score or a team to score a certain number of goals or more.
+Props: Pick whether players or teams will achieve various statistical milestones in a game, such as a specific player to score or a team to score a certain number of goals or more.

 Parlays: Combine two or more bets into a single bet to improve the payout.
-Just remember each pick must-win for the parlay bet to pay.
+Just remember that each pick must win for the parlay bet to cash.